OwnersUp/ownersup.com/_posts/2018-11-25-entrepreneurs-heres-how-every-rejection-brings-you-closer-to-a-yes.md

 ![](/assets/images/giphy-1.gif)

-For small business owners, “No!” is a powerful word, sometimes even more powerful<br>than a Yes.
+For small business owners, “No!” is a powerful word, sometimes even more powerful than a Yes.
 The effect of this scary N word compounds like 50% more when it comes from a would-be-could-be customer.
 Having your proposal declined, your offer rejected, your product ignored can make you feel paralyzed; after all, by approaching your prospects you are making your ego vulnerable.
 A “No,” instantly makes you doubt your worth.
 It leaves you feeling so small…that all you want to do is shrivel up inside an invisibility cloak till that painful feeling dissipates.
 In extreme cases, small business owners develop a phobia of rejection and what ends up happening is they stop trying and putting themselves out there, and that’s when their downfall begins.

 **Well, Why Not?**